niekados/my-classroom/README.md

     - **Dietary Requirements:** Displays all students in the school with any dietary restrictions.
     - **Medications:** Shows students in the school who are currently taking or require medications.
     - **Special Needs:** Provides information on students with any special needs.
-    - **Medical or Behavioral Notes:** Displays any medical or behavioral notes for students.
+    - **Medical or Behavioural Notes:** Displays any medical or behavioural notes for students.
     - **All Students:** Displays a table with all students in the school and their respective information.

 ### Admin Menu